joshreback/joshreback.github.io/_posts/2020-10-31-Project-Euler-93.md

 	- a <combo> c, {b, d} uncombined
 	- a <combo> d, {b, c} uncombined

 It looks like we can write a function to do this.
 We want to move one value at a time out of the uncombined set and arithmetically combine it with the current "temporary" value.
-This function needs to accept both a temporary value (something to combine the uncombined integers with) and a set of uncombined value.
+This function needs to accept both a temporary value (something to combine the uncombined integers with) and a set of uncombined values.
 Let's consider this grouping of temporary value and set of uncombined numbers to be one entity, just for ease of passing things around.
 We'll call this function "get_children" for reasons that will soon become apparent.
 Here's the code:

 ```python
 def get_children(potential_value):